TSP Matching Explained: How to Supercharge Your Retirement Savings

 What is the TSP?

 The TSP is a retirement savings plan designed to allow federal employees and military personnel to save for retirement with tax advantages.
 It operates similarly to a 401(k) plan in the private sector.
 Employees can contribute a portion of their salary to the TSP, and these contributions are invested in various funds to grow over time.
+Learn more about ways to invest in the TSP on our TSP & Investing page.

 How Does TSP Matching Work?